jenniferthompson/JTHelpers/README.md

 * Related to negative binomial regression:
     * `calc_nb_counts()`: For a `glm.nb` model fit, calculates predicted counts and CIs for each row in a supplied design matrix.
-    * `calc_nb_ratioci()`: For a `glm.nb` model fit, calculates incidence rate ratio and CI for a specified continuous predictor variable and comparison (eg, 75th vs 25th percentile).
+    * `calc_nb_ratioci()`: For a `glm.nb` model fit, calculates incidence rate ratio and CI for a specified continuous predictor variable and comparison (eg, 75th vs 25th percentile) or all levels of a specified categorical predictor.
+(Currently does not handle interaction terms.)
 * Formatting:
     * `rndformat()`: Rounds and formats a numeric value to the same number of decimal places to give a cleaner look.